wp-plugins/csv-2-post/readme.txt

 * Technical Changes
     * $csv2post_twitter variable no longer in use, all instances of it deleted and replaced with 'CSV2POST' which is the plugins Twitter account
     * add_action('the_posts', 'csv2post_posts_autoupdate' ) removed from the schedule for postupdating, it appears to be called at all times from main file anyway
-    * csv2post_posts_autoupdate() renamed too csv2post_posts_publicupdating() (this function updates posts as they are opened by visitors)
+    * csv2post_posts_autoupdate() renamed to csv2post_posts_publicupdating() (this function updates posts as they are opened by visitors)
     * Removed use of csv2post_log from csv2post_install_functions.php
     * Added index.php to all directories to prevent indexing
     * New updating method by schedule that uses new values in $csv2post_projectlist_array to indicate if a project may have outdated posts
     * New function csv2post_project_changed($project_code) used to mark a project has updated within $csv2post_projectlist_array
-    * Changed $csv2post_schedule_array, each event type now stores the event name and we'll use this for looping and building forms
+    * Changed $.csv2post_schedule_array, each event type now stores the event name and we'll use this for looping and building forms
-    * wtgcore_notice() was coded to update schedule option record instead of notifications option record, however it has never happened as its not fully in use
+    * csv2post_notice() was coded to update schedule option record instead of notifications option record, however it has never happened as its not fully in use
     * Use of csv2post_uninstall() removed from csv2post_install(), we will track the versions of records eventually to ensure installation is suitable for plugin version
-    * csv2post_schedule_array.php is only included when needed (install and get_option function)
+    * csv2post_schedule_array..php is only included when needed (install and get_option function)
     * add_option('csv2post_theme','start') is now performed during install but no output
     * Use of var_dump() replaced with csv2post_var_dump() throughout plugin. csv2post_var_dump() is only to be used for permanent dumps, var_dump() is for during development only, this approach allows us to locate the use of var_dump() and remove.
-    * All use of add_option() replaced with wtgcore_option() which is new and does add,update and delete.
+    * All use of add_option() replaced with csv2post_option() which is new and does add,update and delete.
 It will allow us to log install related changes easier.

 = 6.7.1 =
 * Public Messages